Olusegun Obasanjo: Military triumvirate

 Aware of the danger of alienating northern Nigerians, Obasanjo brought General Shehu Yar'Adua as his replacement and second-in-command as Chief of Staff, Supreme Headquarters completing the military triumvirate, with Obasanjo as head of state and General Theophilus Danjuma as Chief of Army Staff, the three went on to re-establish control over the military regime.
 Obasanjo encouraged debate and consensus among the Supreme Military Council.
-Many wondered why Obasanjo — as a Yoruba and a Christian — had appointed Yar'Adua, a member of the northern u, as his second-in-command, rather than a fellow Yoruba Christian.
+Many wondered why Obasanjo – as a Yoruba and a Christian – had appointed Yar'Adua, a member of the northern aristocracy, as his second-in-command, rather than a fellow Yoruba Christian.

 Obasanjo emphasised national concerns over those of the regions; he encouraged both children and adults to recite the new national pledge and the national anthem.
 Interested in getting a broader range of perspectives, each Saturday he held an informal seminar on a topical issue to which people other than politicians and civil servants were invited.
 Among those whose advice he sought were Islamic scholars and traditional chiefs.

 Economic policy

 By the mid-1970s, Nigeria had an overheated economy with a 34% inflation rate.
 To deal with Nigeria's economic problems, Obasanjo pursued austerity measures to reduce public expenditure.
 In his 1976 budget, Obasanjo proposed to reduce government expenditure by a sixth, curtailing prestige projects while spending more on education, health, housing, and agriculture.
 He also set up an anti-inflation task force, and within a year of Obasanjo taking office, inflation had fallen to 30%.
 Obasanjo was generally adverse to borrowing money, but with the support of the World Bank and International Monetary Fund Nigeria took out a $1 billion loan from a syndicate of banks.
-Leftist critics argued that doing so left the country subservient to Western capitalism.
+Leftist critics argued that doing so left the country subservient to capitalism.
 In the subsequent two years of Obasanjo's government, Nigeria borrowed a further $4,983 million.

 Nigeria was undergoing nearly 3% annual population growth during the 1970s, something which would double the country's population in just over 25 years.
 Obasanjo later noted that he was unaware of this at the time, with his government having no policy on population control.
 Nigeria's population growth contributed to rapid urbanisation and an urban housing shortage.
 To deal with this, Obasanjo's 1976 budget outlined plans for the construction of 200,000 new housing units by 1980, although ultimately only 28,500 were built.
-In 1976 Obasanjo's government also announced rent and price controls.
+In 1976, Obasanjo's government also announced rent and price controls.
 To counteract the disruption of labour strikes, in 1976 Obasanjo's government introduced legislation that defined most major industries as essential services, banned strikes within them, and authorised the detention of disruptive union leaders.
 In 1978 it merged 42 unions into the single Nigerian Labour Congress.